02-CPU jobs

 Caution

-Don’t forget to give .sh files execution permits: chmod +x augment_data_cpu.sh
+Don’t forget to give the file referenced by executable execution permits: chmod +x augment_data_cpu.py

 And prepare the directory for the output files